 Case Manager III – Rapid Rehousing

-PATH (People Assisting The Homeless) is seeking candidates passionate about making a positive impact in the lives of others to join our RRH and Homelessness Prevention & Problem Solving Programs in the South County as a RRH Case Manager.
-This position will work mainly in the field and be based out of our North Long Beach location.
+PATH (People Assisting The Homeless) is seeking candidates excited about making a positive impact in the lives of others to join our RRH Program in West Los Angeles as a Case Manager.

 WHAT WE DO